Azure/iotedge/shellrt-containerd/containerd-grpc/README.md

 All `.proto` files are copied over verbatim from their respective repos.
 They are not patched or modified in any way.

 As such, updating the `.proto` files should be as simple as adding the new/updated `.proto` files to the appropriate subdirectory, updating the build script, and bumping the crate version number.

+That said, take heed of the warnings in `build.rs`! protobufs are finicky bits of code, and something as benign as compilation order can have effects on the generated code.
+Be careful when adding new protobufs, and make sure that all the expected types are generated!